Education: What you need to know

 - not protecting K-12 students' religious beliefs

-- not protecting K-12 students from bullying based on their race, ancestry, place of origin, religious beliefs, disability, sexual orientation or any other protected ground in the AHR Act.
+- not protecting K-12 students from bullying based on their race, ancestry, place of origin, religious beliefs, disability, gender, gender identity, gender expression, sexual orientation or any other protected ground in the AHR Act.

 - not providing physically accessible campus facilities for students with disabilities